BigBarza/CompressedEngineering/README.md

 ## Compressed Engineering

 This mod contains tweaks to Immersive Engineering for the Compression modpack.

+### Features
-Currently, it allows the coke oven to have custom fluid outputs instead of just the hardcoded creosote oil.
+- Allows the coke oven to have custom fluid outputs instead of just the hardcoded creosote oil.
 It adds no recipes on its own.
+- Prevents a crash when more than 13 items are assigned to an engineering blueprint.
+Specifically, it would crash when removing said bp.

 Curseforge link: https://legacy.curseforge.com/minecraft/mc-mods/compressed-engineering